How to uninstall ExpandedTask adware from your operating system?

 How did ExpandedTask install on my computer?

-Pop-up window displayed once ExpandedTask adware's installation is over:
+Pop-up window displayed once ExpandedTask adware installation is complete:

 Instant automatic Mac malware removal: